erikschlegel/RxBingServices/README.md

 <a name="BingServices.getEntityTypeDetails"></a>
 #### BingServices.getEntityTypeDetails(entityTypeId)
 Function to translate an spatial data returned entitytypeId to a data structure that's more descriptive and useful.
 This provides a description and icon word for a particular entity type.
-The icon word can be used to customize your own pushpin icon image, when leveraging the Rx-BingMaps visualization component.
+The icon word can be used to customize your own pushpin icon image, when leveraging the [RxBingMaps](https://github.com/erikschlegel/RxBingMap) visualization component.